 Why UNE for Athletic Training 3+2 Program

-Gain vital experience in interprofessional collaboration by studying at a comprehensive health professions university.
+Gain vital experience collaborating with specialists in other health disciplines by studying at a comprehensive health professions university.
 Athletic Training’s partnership with UNE’s medical school offers many exciting opportunities, including classes in human gross anatomy and hands-on patient experiences in the on-campus Interprofessional Injury Care Clinic, where medical students and Athletic Training students work side-by-side to care for fellow students.
+Plus, the innovative 3+2 format allows you to complete your undergraduate and graduate work in five years — trimming a full year from the traditional format!

 - Training in interdisciplinary team-based care